oracle/weblogic-kubernetes-operator/documentation/staging/content/userguide/base-images/_index.md

 you can pull images of the software from OCR using the standard `docker pull` command while using your SSO for your `docker login` credentials.

-For example, to use docker to pull an image from OCR:
+For example, to use Docker to pull an image from OCR:

 1. Accept the Oracle Standard Terms and Restrictions for the Oracle software images that you intend to deploy: